 If you looking for flights to Jamaica, you're in luck.
 Jamaica is one of the most popular islands in the Caribbean so there are lots of airlines that fly there.

 Since there is alot of competition among the airlines, you can frequently find some cheap flights to Jamaica also.
 And who doesn't like that?

-When we went to Jamaica, we ended up flying with Air Jamaica since they had the best price.
-We had a positive experience with them and I wouldn't hesitate to recommend Air Jamaica.
+The first time we went to Jamaica, we ended up flying with Air Jamaica since they had the best price.
+We had a positive experience with them, however they are no longer in operation.

 Most tourists will fly into the Montego Bay airport since it serves people staying in Montego Bay, Negril and Ochos Rios - the most popular beach destinations.

 If you are staying in Negril or Ocho Rios you will have to transfer to your hotel via plane, taxi, bus, shuttle, etc. Unfortunately, it can add a couple hours to your travel time (see below).
 But just keep thinking of the beautiful beaches at the end!